StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Experiments

 \subsection{Global Soil Moisture}

 We evaluated finetuning StefaLand for soil moisture predictions following \cite{liu2023evaluating}, using ISMN \citep{dorigo_international_2011,dorigo2013global}.
 Even though there is a globally covering satellite-based product for soil moisture, the data quality can hardly match that of in-situ moisture sensors; thus the ability to generalize in-situ data is valuable.
 ISMN consists of 1,316 ground-based stations.
 We performed five-fold spatial cross-validation for random holdout and a regional holdout on Europe, training on all other continents while excluding European sites (129) for testing.
-We tested StefaLand-direct, StefaLand with and without residual connections (resConn / noResConn), a from-scratch ablation, an LSTM baseline, and a version using IBM's TerraMind encoder with resConn.
 LSTM again serves as the established state-of-the-art baseline \citep{wang2024hess,liu2023gmd}.

-Against these strong baselines, the soil moisture experiments confirm the superiority of the StefaLand-resConn architecture (Table \ref{tab:soil_moisture}).
-It achieves the best performance, with RMSE of 0.068 and correlation of 0.783 for random holdout, and maintains strong performance even in cross-continental testing on Europe (RMSE = 0.090, Corr = 0.638).
-The direct StefaLand model performs poorly because it lacks an effective mechanism to capture task-specific temporal dependencies.
-Similar to the streamflow cases above, TerraMind and PrithviWxC showed no performance benefit compared to LSTM, underscoring the challenge of repurposing vision foundation models across domains and the importance of pretraining with geoscience-relevant variables.
-The regional holdout on Europe further demonstrates StefaLand-resConn’s superior spatial generalization, achieving a 25\% correlation improvement over the LSTM baseline in this difficult extrapolation scenario.